Close Menu

 FILE FOR SSD BENEFITS FOR SMALL INTESTINE CANCER

 If you have small intestine cancer, then there are two types of benefits you can file for under the Social Security program: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 In order to receive benefits, you must first file an application.
 You can do this online at Social Security’s website.
-Below, please find an explanation as to each type of benefit you can apply for if you have cancer:
+Below, you will find an explanation as to each type of benefit you can file for if you have cancer:

 Social Security Disability Insurance (SSDI):